open-cogsci/datamatrix/doc-pelican/include/api/operations.md

 be specified to determine the sort order.
 In the case of a column, this needs to be specified if the column should be sorted by another column.

+The sort order depends on the version of Python.
+Python 2 is more flexible, and allows comparisons between types such as `str` and `int`.
+Python 3 does not allow such comparisons.

+In general, whenever incomparable values are encountered, all values are forced to `float`.
+Values that cannot be converted to float are considered `inf`.

 __Example:__

 %--